SERIES > Innocent Devil's Harem

 Apparently, one of the kids

-had overheard a couple of teachers discussing the problem with the adoption,
+had overheard a couple of teachers discussing the whole thing about her

-was only about four months of torment, but it felt like an eternity to my
+it was only about three months of torment.
+Still, it felt like an eternity to

-crushed thirteen-year-old self.
-At the very least, it slowly taught me to not
+my crushed thirteen-year-old self.
+At the very least, it slowly taught me to

 onslaught of bullying.